 Display CPDB participants

 This is the main component of this panel.
-The great majority of options can be accessed from here, such as adding, deleting, exporting, adding participants to surveys, and so on.
+The majority of options can be accessed from here, such as adding, deleting, exporting, adding participants to surveys, etc.

 Five options are available in the Action column for every participant listed in the table: